QR

 - Displaying

-a QR Code to help mobile users quickly check-in to your Foursquare Venue for specials.
+a QR Code to help mobile users quickly check-in to your website (or Facebook, Twitter, etc.) for specials.

 - McDonald's